Municipal Services

 While most culverts needing repair or replacement are identified by Operations staff, residents can also report a problem if they notice excess water build-up on their property or in their ditches.

-The Municipality of Callander allows property owners to establish new driveway approaches or entrances, or to modify existing ones so residents can park on their own property.
+The Municipality of Callander allows property owners to establish new driveway approaches or entrances, or to modify existing ones so residents can park on their property.
 Landowners must obtain permission from the Municipality’s Operations department to:

 For driveways and approaches that are not part of a subdivision request, please submit an Entrance Permit Application (PDF).
 The completed application form can be returned to: